PIQuIL/QuCumber/README.md

 QuCumber is a program that reconstructs an unknown quantum wavefunction from a set of measurements.
 The measurements should consist of binary counts;
-for example, the occupation of an atomic orbital, or the Sz eigenvalue of a qubit.
+for example, the occupation of an atomic orbital, or angular momentum eigenvalue of a qubit.
 These measurements form a training set, which is used to train a stochastic neural network called a Restricted Boltzmann Machine.
 Once trained, the neural network is a reconstructed representation of the unknown wavefunction